rossetti/KSLBook/docs/06-Chapter6.md

 	 5.091121672376351 > completed simple process for entity: ID_2
 5.091121672376351 > after waitFor simple process for entity: ID_1
 ```
-We see that entity ID_1 activation occurs at time 0.81, when it then subsequently activates entity ID_2's simple process.
-Then, entity ID_2 executes its simple process, which completes at time 5.09.
+We see that the activation of entity ID_1 occurs at time 0.81, when it then subsequently activates entity ID_2's simple process.
+Entity ID_1 then suspends while entity ID_2 executes its simple process, which completes at time 5.09.
 Then, entity ID_1's process is allowed to complete.
 Thus, we see that it is easy to activate separate processes and to coordinate their completion.

 In the next section, we will develop a more realistically sized process model for a STEM Career Mixer involving students and recruiters.